When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Leanne Amaning

-Leanne is a 22-year-old customer support advisor from London, who’s on the hunt for a “rugged and manly” accomplice.
+Leanne is a 22-year-old customer support advisor from London, who’s on the hunt for a “rugged and manly” companion.

 Siannise Fudge

-The sweetness guide is understood to her pals as Princess Jasmine and he or she’s heading to the villa to search out her Aladdin.
+The wonder guide is understood to her pals as Princess Jasmine and he or she’s heading to the villa to seek out her Aladdin.

 Eve and Jess Gale